owncloud/ocis/docs/ocis/adr/0017-allow-read-only-external-user-management.md

 - In OIDC itself the only stable identifier that is guaranteed to be provided by the IDP is combination of the sub and iss claims.
 IDPs can optionally return other claims, but we cannot rely on a specific claim being present.
-- When no other services (LDAP, SCIM, ...) is available that could be used look up a user UUID
+- When no other services (LDAP, SCIM, ...) are available that could be used look up a user UUID

 ## Decision Drivers